 When does BMW acquire and process personal data?

-BMW acquires and processes your personal data in the following cases, among others:
+BMW acquires and processes your personal data in the following cases, including:

 Please help us to keep your details up to date by notifying us regarding changes to your personal data – in particular your contact data.